dibyanshu-8/CHAI/README.md

 -   **Supplier Risk Dashboard:** Select a key supplier from a list to perform a real-time risk analysis.
 -   **Dynamic Event Analysis:** The system identifies the most relevant global events for a given supplier's location and operational context.
--   **LLM-Powered Risk Assessment:** Uses Google's Gemini Pro to generate a clear, qualitative risk analysis with a defined level (Low, Medium, High, Critical).
+-   **LLM-Powered Risk Assessment:** Uses TinyLlama-1.1B to generate a clear, qualitative risk analysis with a defined level (Low, Medium, High, Critical).
 -   **Actionable Recommendations:** The AI provides a concrete, recommended next step for the logistics team to mitigate the identified risk.

 ### Technical Architecture & Tech Stack